 Looking beyond the BAA, data security is another important component of maintaining HIPAA compliance.
 Therefore, covered entities should also consider the measures that a vendor is taking to protect PHI.

 FullStory’s website states that the company meets “rigorous international standards for security” by maintaining SOC 2 Type II, SOC 3, and ISO 27001 certifications.
 All production data is stored in state-of-the-art data centers with ongoing camera surveillance and a laser beam intrusion detection system in place.

-FullStory also encrypts data in transit and at rest and uses a variety of techniques to ensure reliable uptime such as autoscaling and rolling deployments.
 However, the company “does not currently make point-in-time backups due to the very large amount of data stored.”

 As FullStory emphasizes that “the most effective way to minimize security exposure is to avoid storing unnecessarily sensitive data in the first place,” customers can set limits on captured information through the product’s Excluded Elements feature.

 No, a BAA is required for full HIPAA compliance and there is no indication that FullStory will sign one.

 Much like how many popular web hosts are not HIPAA compliant, advanced analytics tools aren’t automatically capable of meeting these requirements.
 Therefore, conducting your due diligence is crucial to steer clear of costly fines and other corrective action.

 Choosing a HIPAA compliant analytics solution is an important first step, but healthcare providers should be taking additional measures to safeguard PHI with stronger email security.

 Built to conveniently integrate with your existing email platform such as Google Workspace or Microsoft 365, Paubox Email Suite enables HIPAA compliant email by default and automatically encrypts every outbound message.